 1. Give It Time (Then Force A Restart)

 4. Manually Update Your PC From Microsoft Update Catalog.

 5. Revert Your Windows Installation Using System Restore.

 Final Words – Getting Windows Ready Don’t Turn off Your Computer Windows 10

-This should help you get rid of the getting ready screen, but if the problem persists, the only option left is to perform a system restore.
+These steps should help you get rid of the getting-ready screen, but if the problem persists, the only option left is to perform a system restore.
 It will revert your Windows 10 PC to a previous working state.

-Did these solutions helped to fix “Getting Windows ready, Don’t turn off your computer” Let us know which option worked for you.
-If you face any difficulty applying these solutions, feel free to discuss them in the comments below.
+Did these solutions help fix “Getting Windows ready, Don’t turn off your computer”?
+Let us know which option worked for you?
+If you face any difficulty applying these solutions, please discuss them in the comments below.